Italian Almond Tart (Sbrisolona)

 1. Preheat the oven to 350°.
 Preheat the oven to 350°.
-Butter a 9-inch pan with a removable bottom or line the bottom of a cake pan with with parchment paper (round, square or rechangle)
+Butter a 9-inch pan with a removable bottom or line the bottom of a cake pan with parchment paper (round, square or rectangle)

 2. In a small bowl, mix the egg yolk with the lemon zest and vanilla.
 In a medium bowl, mix the flour, cornmeal and baking powder and salt.
 Cut in the butter with a pastry blender until the mixture resembles coarse meal.
 Stir in the granulated sugar and brown sugar and the toasted almonds.
 Gently work in the egg yolk mixture; the dough should be crumbly.

 3. Transfer to the prepared pan.
 Do not press and compact into the pan.
 The mixture should be crumbly; the surface should be uneven.
 Top with 2-3 tablespoons of sliced almonds.